GitBruno/docxicml/README.md

 DOCX to ICML converter
 ======================

 docxicml is designed to convert MS Word (DOCX) documents to Adobe InDesign (ICML).
-It aims to produce clean files by using semantic information only.
+It aims to produce clean files using semantic information only.

-Therefore ignoring all non-semantical over-rides like font-info and colours.
-It will however keep unstyled italics, bolds and page breaks.
-Unlike [Pandoc](https://pandoc.org/), docxicml believes (and assumes that) styles are applied semantically.
+This converter ignores all non-semantical info like font names and colours.
+It will however keep track of unstyled italics, bolds and page breaks.
+Unlike [Pandoc](https://pandoc.org/), docxicml believes (and assumes that) styles are applied semantically and therefore tracks all style references.

 This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) it creates dynamic style maps and adds an XSLT stylesheet to transform the HTML to ICML.